kaos42/vllm-on-sagemaker/README.md

   --disable_sliding_window
 ```

+Edit 04/26/2025: Updated `create_sagemaker_endpoint` to create an async Sagemaker endpoint.
+If you want to create a sync endpoint, remove `AsyncInferenceConfig` from the endpoint config creation, and `--max_concurrent_invocations_per_instance` and `--s3_output_path` above.

 ### 6. Check the Endpoint

 Go to the AWS console -> SageMaker -> Inference -> Endpoints.
 You should see the endpoint being created.
 Wait until the creation process is complete.

 ### 7. Send Requests to the Endpoint

 Once the endpoint is created and in 'InService' status, you can start sending requests to it.

-You can use the SageMaker `/invocations` API to call the endpoint; it is compatible with the OpenAI chat completion API.
-Check the `sagemaker/test_endpoint.py` for example requests.
+Note that for async endpoint config you'll need to use the InvokeEndpointAsync API.